 The Butterfly Room has beautiful tropical flora, and the butterflies are so colorful and vibrant.
 If you stand still, a few may land on you to say hello.

 I adore the sights, sounds, and smells of the gardens.
 All of the plants smell so pleasant, crisp, and fresh.
-Whether you’re in the jungle exhibit or exploring the desert garden area, you’ll feel very zen here.
+Whether in the jungle exhibit or exploring the desert garden area, you’ll feel very zen here.